vikbert/pixss/README.md

 <div align="center">
   <img src="app-small.png" width="50px" alt="pixss" />
   <h3>A pragmatic CSS for Minimalist</h3>
   <p>Pixss provides a minimal setup of styles for a programatic and clean starting point.  <strong>Only < 4 kb gzipped</strong>!
-It is specially designed for better performance and higher productivity. </p>
+It is specially designed for better performance and higher productivity.</p>

+  <p>It is an absolute pragmatic alternative to many large CSS framework, if you need just the lightweight and clean design without learning houdreds of utility classes.</p>

   <p>
     <a href="#">